 Virginia Union University Receives $50,000 Grant for Substance Abuse Program

 UNCF-member institution Virginia Union University (VUU) and the Department of Counseling Services have been awarded a $50,000 grant to develop a Collegiate Recovery Program (CRP), which will assist students in the process of recovering from substance-abuse disorders.
-The award was presented by Governor Ralph Northam and First Lady Pamela Northam during a special event that was held Wednesday October 30th.
-The CRP, entitled, “Panthers in Recovery” is a collaborative partnership with the Virginia Department of Behavioral Health & Developmental Services and Virginia Commonwealth University (VCU) in response to the opioid crisis that has devastated the country over the past several years.
+The award was presented by Virginia Gov. Ralph Northam and First Lady Pamela Northam during a special event that was held Wednesday, Oct.
+30. The CRP, entitled, “Panthers in Recovery” is a collaborative partnership with the Virginia Department of Behavioral Health and Developmental Services and Virginia Commonwealth University (VCU) in response to the opioid crisis that has devastated the country over the past several years.
 Panthers in Recovery will surround students with a supportive network as they grow through the recovery process.

-“Virginia Union is committed to the empowering and uplifting of our students and the community,” said Dr. Hakim Lucas, President and CEO of Virginia Union University, “we want to provide a safe space for students to get all their health needs met, which is why our medical services are continuously expanding and Panthers in Recovery is evidence of that.”
+“Virginia Union is committed to the empowering and uplifting of our students and the community,” said Dr. Hakim Lucas, president and CEO, Virginia Union University, “we want to provide a safe space for students to get all their health needs met, which is why our medical services are continuously expanding and Panthers in Recovery is evidence of that.”

 The state of Virginia endured a major impact by the opioid crisis with it peaking in 2017.
 According to the National Institute on Drug Abuse 1,241 deaths occur related to opioid overdose.
 This equates to 14.8 deaths per 100,000 persons, compared to the national rate of 14.6 deaths per 100,000 persons.
 In addition to opioids, the threat of synthetic opioid rose adding to the destruction.

 The Panthers in Recovery program will be headed by VUU’s Director of Counseling Services, Dr. Shanita S. Brown.
-Dr. Brown holds a Ph.D. in Counseling & Counselor Education from North Carolina State University.
+Dr. Brown has a doctoral degree in counseling and counselor education from North Carolina State University.
 She is a Licensed Professional Counselor, National Board Certified Counselor and Approved Clinical Supervisor.
 Dr. Brown has authorized scholarly publications and professional presentations related to her expertise.

 “A Collegiate Recovery Program is provided specifically for university students to have a safe, judgement free, supportive environment to be dedicated to them in order to help them obtain their degree and also sustain recovery,” said Dr. Brown